hai-vr/combo-gesture-expressions-av3/writedefaults.md

 # Write Defaults

+While working on ComboGestureExpressions 1.4, I had a lot of struggles with Write Defaults OFF.
+I have consolidated everything I've learned along the way on this page.

 ### Animating non-muscle transforms

 Write Defaults is a tricky topic.
 According to the VRChat Documentation, it recommends that in general: